speakeasy-api/openapi-directory/SDKs/clickmeter.com/v2/go/README.md

 * `DataPointsGetStatisticsSingle` - Retrieve statistics about this datapoint for a timeframe
 * `DataPointsGetTops` - Retrieve a top report connected to this datapoint
 * `DataPointsPatchFavourite` - Fast switch the "favourite" field of a datapoint
+* `DataPointsPatchNotesForm` - Fast patch the "notes" field of a datapoint
+* `DataPointsPatchNotesJSON` - Fast patch the "notes" field of a datapoint
-* `DataPointsPatchNotes` - Fast patch the "notes" field of a datapoint
+* `DataPointsPatchNotesRaw` - Fast patch the "notes" field of a datapoint
+* `DataPointsPost` - Update a datapoint
+* `DataPointsPut` - Create a datapoint
 * `GetDatapointsID` - Get a datapoint

 ### Domains